kdeng-gzcn/lost-in-space/README.md

 ### Step2: Execute Filter Algorithm

-We filter data from 7 Scenes as example as follows (modify configuration in bash file for filtering other datasets and splits):
+We filter data from 7 Scenes as example, the command is as follows (modify configuration in bash file for filtering other datasets and splits):

 ```bash
 bash script/benchmark_filter.sh